broadinstitute/cms/docs/install.rst

 A new conda environment can be created with the following command, which will also install relevant cms dependencies.
 It is recommended to use the Python3 version of the environment file::

-  conda env create -f=conda-environment_py3.yaml -n cms-env3
+  conda env create -f conda-environment_py3.yaml -n cms-env3

 Step 4: Activate the cms environment